RubenPlatiado/browser-base-updated/docs/development.md

 As Electron has deprecated the `remote` module, i have migrated to RPC solution aka (base-rpc)

+## BrowserView Class

+electron has deprecated the BrowserView class and plans on fully replacing it with WebContentsView so we are currently in the proceess of migrating our BrowserView usage to WebContentsView.

 ## Node integration

 We are going to turn off `nodeIntegration`, enable `contextIsolation` and `sandbox` in the UI webContents,